0xLeif/FLite/README.md

 // Prepare a migration for a Todo model try await flite.prepare(migration: Todo.self)

-// Add a model instance to the database try await flite.add(model: Todo(title: "Hello World", strings: ["hello", "world"]))
+// Save a model instance to the database try await flite.save(model: Todo(title: "Hello World", strings: ["hello", "world"]))

 // Fetch all instances of our model let todos = try await flite.all(model: Todo.self)